 100% Employee Owned, Founded 1954

-Barcode and RFID
+Vision, Barcode, and RFID

-Barcode, RFID, and Traceability Standards
+Vision, Barcode, RFID, and Traceability Standards

 Traceability standards continue to get tougher particularly in food, beverage, and pharmaceuticals.
 The ability to track specific materials, parts, or products through your process can be critical in meeting FDA regulations and avoiding or controlling recalls.
 A common way of identifying and tracking parts or products through your process is through the use of barcodes or RFID technology.